Literature in Finland

 The Ministry of Education and Culture is responsible for the preparation of legislation related to the promotion of literature and for the allocation of appropriations from the national Budget.

-The majority of discretionary government transfers for literature are granted to authors and translators as grants and as indirect support for libraries.
-The Ministry supports national literature organisations and the activities of the Finnish Literature Exchange (FILI), which is tasked with making Finnish literature better known abroad and promoting the translation of Finnish literature into other languages and literature in other languages into Finland's national languages.
-The Ministry also supports national literature organisations.
+The majority of discretionary government transfers for literature are granted to authors and translators as grants and subsidies and as indirect financial support for libraries.
+The Ministry supports national literature organisations and the activities of the Finnish Literature Exchange (FILI).
+The task of the Finnish Literature Exchange is to make Finnish literature better known abroad and promote the translation of Finnish literature into other languages and the literature of other languages into Finland's national languages.

 A Board appointed by the Ministry of Education and Culture operates in connection with the Arts Promotion Centre Finland.
 The Board is responsible for deciding annually on grants and subsidies for authors and translators.
 (Act on Public Lending Right Compensation Grants and Subsidies 236/1961).
 The Ministry appointed a working group in 2019 to prepare a reform of the Act.
 Under the appointment decision, the working group must propose a draft government proposal that must be completed by 31 October 2020.

 To make high-quality literature of low circulation more easily available, a subsidy is granted to public libraries to procure such books.
 With the subsidy, public libraries can also expand and diversify their collections.
 For more information on the subsidy, see the Ministry's website under ‘Libraries’; ‘Financing’.

 The Arts Promotion Centre Finland awards grants intended for the promotion of literature, such as artist grants, children's culture grants and project grants.
 Art Promotion Centre